mikaelklingstam/homeassistant-public/documentation__version 1.3__Functions_And_Settings_1_3.md

 ## HA1 Extended Template Metrics (Task 15)

 These sensors form the “second layer” of HomeAssistant 1.3’s energy-logic model.
+They live in `packages/energy_metrics_1_3.yaml` and reference the canonical W-based flows from `packages/energy_core_1_3.yaml`.
 They provide planning-friendly abstractions, grid/battery limits, smoothed values, and stability signals used by peak control, export handling, EV logic, and dashboards.

 All `ha1_power_*` sensors use **W** unless the name explicitly ends with `_kw`.